ZhanJet/ZhanJet.github.io/index.md

 <br/>
 <img src="./images/tzhj_robot.jpg" class="floatpic" width="50%" height="50%">
 Hi there!
-I'm currently a research engineer at [Shenzhen Institute of Artificial Intelligence and Robotics for Society]  \([AIRS]\), mainly participating in the *Multi-Agent Collaborative Manipulation* strand of [UoE-AIRS Joint Project].
+I'm currently a research engineer at [Shenzhen Institute of Artificial Intelligence and Robotics for Society]  \([AIRS]\), mainly working on the *Multi-Agent Collaborative Manipulation* strand of [UoE-AIRS Joint Project].

-Previously, after receiving my B.Sc and M.Eng degrees both from [Beihang University], I worked in industry and developed [an advanced collaborative robot] with torque sensors on each joint as a core member of control and planning group.
+Previously, after receiving my B.Sc and M.Eng degrees both from [Beihang University], I worked in industry and developed [an advanced collaborative robot] with torque sensors on each joint as a core member of the algorithm group.
 Afterwards, I went to Hong Kong and worked as a research assistant with Dr. Peng Lu and Dr. Jia Pan successively.

 I am interested in applying advanced control techniques to robots that are able to interact with the environment and more collaborative with humans.
 Now, I am mainly working on developing adaptive control algorithms on mobile-manipulators for efficient human-robot collaboration to improve the working efficiency in factories.

 #### Education

-- 2014-2017,  M.Eng,  [Beihang University]
+- 2014-2017,  **M.Eng**,  [Beihang University]
   - *Flight Dynamics & Control*
-  - Excellent Graduate Student Award (10%)
+  - Excellent Graduate Student Award (top 10%)
-- 2010-2014,  B.Sc,  [Beihang University]
+- 2010-2014,  **B.Sc**,  [Beihang University]
   - *Aeronautical Engineering*
-  - Excellent Student Award (10%)
+  - Excellent Student Award (top 10%)

 #### Experience